Medical Billing Specialist Cost: India vs USA 2026

 Time zone is selected at kickoff.
 Pune and Rajkot run any U.S. shift; Manila runs U.S. Pacific and Mountain natively.
 IP risk sits inside the F5 facility — no local data storage, virtual desktops where required, and full access logging.
 Replacement is 7–14 days, zero cost, anytime, which removes the largest residual risk most healthcare buyers worry about when offshoring billing.

-Use our outsourcing cost calculator to compare 5 hiring models — US W-2, US 1099, freelance platform, direct India hire, and F5 managed remote workforce — for your exact role and seniority.
+Use our ROI calculator to compare 5 hiring models — US W-2, US 1099, freelance platform, direct India hire, and F5 managed remote workforce — for your exact role and seniority.
 Open the calculator →

 Bottom Line